victortolbert/victortolbert.com/content/projects/att.md

 - Tech Stack: HTML, CSS (Sass), JavaScript (AngularJS), Java, [Apache Camel][1], [Groovy][2]

 [1]: https://camel.apache.org/ "Apache Camel is an open source framework for message-oriented middleware with a rule-based routing and mediation engine that provides a Java object-based implementation of the Enterprise Integration Patterns using an application programming interface to configure routing and mediation rules."
 [2]: https://groovy-lang.org/ "Apache Groovy is a Java-syntax-compatible object-oriented programming language for the Java platform.
-It is both a static and dynamic language with features similar to those of Python, Ruby, and Smalltalk.""
+It is both a static and dynamic language with features similar to those of Python, Ruby, and Smalltalk."